© 2025 Hawaiʻi Public Radio

 Rep. Nadine Nakamura addresses the state House as speaker for the first time on Jan.
 15, 2025.

 Hawaiʻi's Legislature operates on a biennial (two-year) system.
 2025 is the first year of the upcoming biennium.
-Bills that do not pass in 2025 can be revived in 2026 at the same legislative stage.
+Bills that did not pass in 2025 can be revived in 2026 at the same legislative stage.

 On this page, you'll also find interviews from HPR's The Conversation with state lawmakers, appointed officials, and leaders such as Gov. Josh Green, Senate President Ron Kouchi and House Speaker Nadine Nakamura.